polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 <img src="/assets/images/machine-learning-types.webp" alt="Screenshot showing a list of multiple machine learning models" loading="lazy" width="2400" height="1500">

+The models list also shows how many OpenAI tokens each model's system instruction consumes.
+This is the baseline cost every single request to the model starts out with - before the user's question and the RAG context are added on top - so a bloated system instruction quietly makes every conversation more expensive, and this column lets you spot it at a glance.

 Once you're done with importing training snippets into your model, you'll have to click _"Vectorize"_ on your model before the data can be used by your chatbot.

 ### Configuring your model